Guide to localizing a Rails application

 appmust be translated: Screens, mailer templates, PDF templates, helpers, sometimes models.

-- Use the native Rails I18n API or Gettext.
+Use the native Rails I18n API.
+Avoid Gettext if possible.

 Strings generated by Rails

 - All strings that are generated by the Rails framework can be overridden in locale dictionaries (e.g.

 config/locales/de.yml).
 There's an awesome gem rails-i18n that gives you default dictionaries for many languages.

 - Note that even though all strings can be translated through locale dictionaries, you might have grammar issues when Rails concatenates multiple strings.
 E.g. the